-- 1. The minutes need not be read aloud but they should be entered into the organization's official minute ledger upon approval by the general membership. - 2.
-The minutes are prepared by either the secretary or some other individual appointed by the general membership to act as recording secretary.
-Any general member may suggest changes to the minutes before the general membership adopts them.
-The suggested changes should be set forth in the minutes for the record, and then the general membership should adopt or reject such changes. - 3.
-Minutes should state precisely each motion considered by the general membership, and identify the general members voting in favor, against, or abstaining, and whether the motion was carried.
-Minutes need not reflect the comments made except in those instances when the member desires to make his/her comments recorded. - 4.
+- 1. Minutes should state precisely each motion considered by the general membership, and identify the general members voting in favor, against, or abstaining, and whether the motion was carried.
+Minutes need not reflect the comments made except in those instances when the member desires to make his/her comments recorded. - 2.
 When possible, changes to the minutes and adoption of the minutes should be done by acquiescence of all general members.
 Formal voting on the minutes is only necessary where it appears to the Chairperson that there is a disagreement.